Your role in caregiving

 To keep your home care aide certification active in Washington, you must:

-- Complete 12 hours of continuing education each year
+- Complete 12 hours of continuing education every year

-- Renew your certification annually with the Washington State Department of Health
+- Renew your certification each year with the Washington State Department of Health